mveeprojects/ScalaRecursion/README.md

 # ScalaRecursion

-Simple examples of recursion and how to convert them to tail recursion in Scala
+Simple examples of recursion and how to convert them to tail recursion in Scala.

 ### Sources: